binerogroup/documentation/_sources/index.rst.txt

 .. youtube:: wfsCY6GCQ9I

-You can then manage your account using the :doc:`/getting-started/managing-your-cloud/account-management-portal` and control your cloud infrastructure using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` or using the :doc:`/getting-started/managing-your-cloud/openstack-horizon` dashboard logging in with an API user created from the cloud portal.
+You can then manage your account by using the :doc:`/getting-started/managing-your-cloud/account-management-portal` and control your cloud infrastructure by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` or using :doc:`/getting-started/managing-your-cloud/openstack-horizon` logging in with an API user created from the cloud portal.

-If you are unfamiliar with the :doc:`/getting-started/managing-your-cloud/openstack-horizon` dashboard, we recommended you use the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` as it will greatly simplify your user experience.
+If you are unfamiliar with :doc:`/getting-started/managing-your-cloud/openstack-horizon` we recommended you use the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` as it will greatly simplify your user experience.

 Advanced features (as described in this documentation) in the platform that will require using :doc:`/getting-started/managing-your-cloud/openstack-horizon`, the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` or the :doc:`/openstack-api`.

-The Horizon dashboard is documented in great detail `here <https://docs.openstack.org/horizon/latest/user/index.html>`__ and will not be covered exhaustively in this documentation.
+You can see the OpenStack Horizon dashboard documentation in great detail `here <https://docs.openstack.org/horizon/latest/user/index.html>`__ as we will not cover all details in this documentation.

 .. toctree::
   :caption: General